In the JavaScript ecosystem, code formatting is not optional�it's a

 Can I gradually adopt formatting in a large legacy codebase?

---write on entire codebase in one "big bang" PR (review
+with dedicated PRs.
+(3) Use --write on entire codebase in one "big bang" PR (review

 git diff carefully, merge during low-activity period).
 GitHub's internal migration formatted